The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 8. Combat use

-• October 4, 1993 six T-80UD tanks of the 12th Guards Tank Regiment of the 4th Guards Kantemirovskaya tank division shot down the White House
+• On October 4, 1993, six T-80UD tanks of the 12th Guards Tank Regiment of the 4th Guards Kantemirovskaya tank division shot up the White House

-• The OSCE mission in the same month found 10 T-80 tanks in eastern Ukraine, located in the territory controlled by the rebels.
+• The OSCE mission that same month discovered 10 T-80 tanks in eastern Ukraine, located in territory controlled by rebels.

-According to the location of mechanisms and equipment inside the tank T-80 divided into three departments: management, combat and power.
+According to the location of mechanisms and equipment inside the tank T-80 divided into three sections: management, combat and power.
 The control compartment is located in the bow of the hull.
-It contains the driver's seat, in front of which on the bottom of the body there are steering control levers, a fuel supply pedal and an adjustable nozzle apparatus pedal.
-Behind the seat in the bottom of the hull is an emergency exit hatch.
-In 1984, the attachment of the driver's seat to the beam was introduced instead of the attachment to the bottom.
+It contains the driver's seat, in front of which on the bottom of the body there are steering control levers, a fuel pedal and an adjustable nozzle pedal.
+Behind the seat in the bottom of the body there is an emergency exit hatch.
+In 1984, the driver's seat was mounted to the beam instead of mounted to the underbody.

 The fighting compartment is located in the middle part of the tank and is formed by a combination of the hull and the turret.
-The turret has a 125 mm smoothbore gun.
-The hull contains a cabin docked with the tower.
-In the cockpit there is a loading mechanism (MZ), which provides for the placement, transportation, filing and sending of shots, as well as catching and placing the extracted pallets.
-To the right of the gun is the seat of the tank commander, to the left - the gunner.
-There are seats and footrests for the commander and gunner, as well as removable guards that ensure their safety during the operation of the stabilizer, the MOH and when firing from a cannon.
-To the right of the gun, a PKT machine gun coaxial with it, a R-123M radio station (on later production tanks - R-173) and an MZ control panel are installed.
+The turret is equipped with a 125 mm smoothbore gun.
+The body houses a cabin docked with the turret.
+In the cabin there is a loading mechanism (LM), which ensures the placement, transportation, feeding and dispensing of shots, as well as the capture and placement of extracted pallets.
+To the right of the gun is the place of the tank commander, to the left is the gunner.
+For the commander and gunner, there are seats and footrests, as well as removable guards that ensure their safety when operating the stabilizer, MZ, and when firing a cannon.
+To the right of the gun are installed a coaxial PKT machine gun, an R-123M radio station (on later production tanks - R-173) and an MZ control panel.
 Above the tank commander's seat in the turret there is a commander's cupola with a hatch.

-Behind the walls of the cabin there is an annular conveyor of the loading mechanism.
-The power compartment is located in the aft part of the tank hull.
+Behind the walls of the cabin there is a ring conveyor of the loading mechanism.
+The power compartment is located in the rear of the tank hull.
 It has a gas turbine engine installed longitudinally.
-Output of power to the shafts of onboard gearboxes is carried out from both ends of the output gearbox of the engine.
-Each onboard gearbox is mounted in a block with a coaxial planetary final drive carrying the drive wheel.
+Power is output to the shafts of the onboard gearboxes from both ends of the engine output gearbox.
+Each onboard gearbox is mounted in a block with a coaxial planetary final drive that carries the drive wheel.

-Gas turbine engine GGD-1000T with a capacity of 1000 l, s.
-It is made according to a three-shaft scheme with two mechanical independent turbochargers and with a free turbine.
-The main components of the engine are centrifugal compressors of low and high pressure, combustion chamber, compressor axial turbines, axial power turbine, exhaust pipe, gearboxes and gearbox.
+Gas turbine engine GGD-1000T with a power of 1000 hp. made according to a three-shaft design with two mechanical independent turbochargers and a free turbine.
+The main components of the engine are centrifugal compressors of low and high pressure, combustion chamber, axial compressor turbines, axial power turbine, exhaust pipe, drive boxes and gearbox.

-The roof of the power compartment is removable and consists of a fixed front part and a rear lifting part, which is connected to the front one using hinges and a torsion bar.
-The roof opens with the effort of one person and is locked with a tie in the raised position.
-In the front part of the roof there are entrance shutters, closed from above with removable metal meshes.
+The roof of the power compartment is removable and consists of a front fixed part and a rear lifting part, which is connected to the front using hinges and a torsion bar.
+The roof opens with the effort of one person and is locked in the raised position with a tie.
+In the front part of the roof there are entrance blinds, closed at the top with removable metal mesh.

-For firing from a cannon, an optical stereoscopic sight-rangefinder TPD-2-49 is used.
-The sight has independent stabilization of the field of view in the vertical plane and allows high precision determine the range to the target within 1000-4000 m.
+To fire from a cannon, an optical stereoscopic sight-rangefinder TPD-2-49 is used.
+The sight has independent stabilization of the field of view in the vertical plane and allows high accuracy determine the range to the target within 1000-4000 m.
 Data on the range to the target is automatically entered into the sight.
-Corrections are also automatically entered for the speed of the tank and data on the type of selected ammunition.
+Corrections for the speed of the tank and data on the type of selected ammunition are also automatically introduced.
 For shooting at night, the TPN-1-49-23 sight is used.

-Auxiliary armament consists of a 7.62 mm PKT machine gun coaxial with a cannon and a 12.7 mm NSVT machine gun in an open anti-aircraft machine gun mount.
-ZPU is designed for firing at air and ground targets at ranges up to 2000 m.
-The installation provides circular firing at machine gun pointing angles in the vertical plane from -5 "to +75".
-Installed on the commander's cupola.
-For firing from a machine gun, 12.7 mm caliber cartridges are used: armor-piercing incendiary B-32 and armor-piercing incendiary tracer BZT-44.
+Auxiliary weapons consist of a 7.62 mm PKT machine gun coaxial with a cannon and a 12.7 mm NSVT machine gun in an open anti-aircraft machine gun mount.
+The ZPU is designed for firing at air and ground targets at ranges up to 2000 m.
+The installation provides all-round fire at machine gun pointing angles in the vertical plane from -5" to +75".
+The installation is located on the commander's cupola.
+For firing a machine gun, 12.7 mm caliber cartridges are used: armor-piercing incendiary B-32 and armor-piercing incendiary tracer BZT-44.

-The caterpillar mover consists of caterpillars with a rubberized treadmill and RMSH, track rollers with rubber tires and support rollers with external shock absorption, all-metal guide wheels and drive wheels, worm-type tensioners.
-Suspension - individual, torsion bar, with misaligned torsion shafts, with hydraulic telescopic shock absorbers on 1, 2 and 6 suspension units.
+The caterpillar propulsion system consists of tracks with a rubber-coated treadmill and RMSH, support rollers with rubber tires and support rollers with external shock absorption, all-metal guide wheels and drive wheels, and worm-type tensioning mechanisms.
+Suspension - individual, torsion bar, with non-coaxial arrangement of torsion bar shafts, with hydraulic telescopic shock absorbers on 1, 2 and 6 suspension units.

 Modifications

-T-80BV(1985) - T-80B with a set of hinged dynamic protection installed on the turret and hull.
+T-80BV(1985) - T-80B with a set of mounted dynamic protection installed on the turret and hull.

-T-80UK- commander's version of the T-80UM.
-A system for remotely detonating high-explosive fragmentation projectiles with an electronic remote contact fuse, a Shtora-2 optical-electronic suppression complex, R-163-U and R-163-K radio stations, a TNA-4 navigation system and an AB-1- autonomous power generator P28.
+T-80UK- command version of the T-80UM.
+System for remote detonation of high-explosive fragmentation shells with an electronic remote contact fuse, optical-electronic suppression complex "Shtora-2", radio stations R-163-U and R-163-K, navigation system TNA-4 and autonomous power generator AB-1- P28.

-According to the data declared by the Soviet side at the Vienna talks on the limitation of conventional arms in Europe, in 1990 European territory USSR, as well as in units stationed in Eastern Europe, there were 4839 T-80 tanks of all modifications.
+According to data announced by the Soviet side at the Vienna negotiations on the limitation of conventional weapons in Europe, in 1990 European territory USSR, as well as in units stationed in Eastern Europe, there were 4839 T-80 tanks of all modifications.
 After the collapse of the USSR, almost all of them ended up on the territory of Russia and Ukraine, while the production of the T-80UD, carried out in Kharkov, also ended up abroad.
 Their production continued in Ukraine under the designation, mainly for export.
 In 1996, a contract was signed for the supply of 320 such machines to Pakistan.
-At the same time, 175 tanks were made again, and 145 were sent from the presence of the armed forces of Ukraine.
+At the same time, 175 tanks were manufactured again, and 145 were sent from the Ukrainian armed forces.

 Rosoboronexport also actively offered T-80U tanks for export.
-In service with the army of Cyprus is 41 fighting machine of this type (the value of the contract is 175 million dollars).
-The South Korean army has received 80 T-80U tanks to pay off the Russian debt to this country.
-In both cases, deliveries were made from the presence of the Armed Forces of the Russian Federation.
+The Cyprus Army has 41 fighting machine of this type (contract value $175 million).
+The South Korean army was supplied with 80 T-80U tanks to pay off the Russian debt to this country.
+In both cases, supplies were made from the availability of the Russian Armed Forces.

-As part of the Soviet Army T-80 did not take part in hostilities.
-Tanks T-80B and T-80BV were used by the Russian Army during the military operation in Chechnya in 1995-1996.
+As part of the Soviet Army T-80 did not take part in the hostilities.
+T-80B and T-80BV tanks were used by the Russian Army during the military operation in Chechnya in 1995-1996.
 During the second Chechen campaign, T-80 tanks did not take part in hostilities.

 As of January 1, 2010, T-80 tanks various modifications are in service in Belarus (92), Cyprus (41).
 Pakistan (320), Russia (4500, status unclear), Ukraine (271) and South Korea (80).